A New Thriller from the author of LAST STOP FREEDOM.

 Bill watched her glance at the dishes still on the table.
 She'd had plenty of time to do them before she left for work, but she'd left them for him.
 Well, he wasn't anybody's mail clerk and he wasn't anybody's housemaid, either.

 "I thought you had that job interview this afternoon."
-Jacqui put down her bag and picked up the mail with trembling hands.
+Jacqui put down her bag and picked up the mail with fingers that trembled

 "I didn't go.
 It was too hot."
 Bill rattled the paper.
 Let her stand there and stare at the damned bills all day, it wasn't going to change anything.

-Bill is mentioned first above, because HE is the viewpoint character.
+Bill is mentioned first, because HE is the viewpoint character.
 But do you see how Bill’s thoughts and feelings come through, while Jacqui’s are only shown through her gestures and body language?

 True omniscient viewpoint: